kyleratti/tuckbot-downloader/README.md

 * The downloaders can be easily scaled to additional servers as necessary
 * The API can dynamically decide where to store (and therefore how to serve) videos without changing the downloaders

+This project also utilizes [a-centralized-mirror](https://github.com/kyleratti/a-centralized-mirror/) to do the actual posting of comments.

 ## Retention Policy
 **a-mirror** bot will retain mirrored videos for up to 30 days.
 Anything beyond that is not guaranteed.
 If you're interested in using **a-mirror** on your subreddit but need a longer retention period, please [contact the author](https://reddit.com/message/compose/?to=Clutch_22&subject=a-mirror-bot%20retention%20period).